Bengali Aloo Dum Recipe (Alur Dom)

 Asafetida and green chillies added to the pan.

-Add 2 bay leaves, 2-3 cloves, and 4-5 whole black peppercorns, and let them crackle for 4-5 seconds.
+Add the following spices and let them crackle for 4-5 seconds.

 Whole spices added to the pan.

-Now add ยฝ cup of chopped onions and fry until they turn light brown in color, stirring frequently.
+Now add ยฝ cup of chopped onions and fry until they turn light brown, stirring frequently.

 Onions added to the pan.